tanchu-git/synapse-nyc-taxi/README.md

 ![260258628-c96324e3-f449-49e5-b22c-e500deeb7572](https://github.com/tanchu-git/synapse_nyc_taxi/assets/139019601/55d92ac5-c0c7-458a-b073-4fa59e9c0ff5)

 ## Synapse Workspace and Raw Dataset
 When creating a new workspace, a new or existing Data Lake Storage Gen2 account needs to be attached to it.
 Credentials for access to the workspace's SQL pool will also be generated at creation.
-I will keep the dataset in ```nyc-taxi-data``` container, created in the workspace attached storage account.
+I will keep the dataset in ```nyc-taxi-data``` container.

 We can access the container in Synapse Studio.
 Raw dataset will be uploaded to the ```raw``` folder.